 Using the ownership structure Tenants In Common, all co-owners have the right to transfer ownership of their share as they see fit and this will be outlined in their will.

-Benefits Of Selling To Your Co-Owner To Occupy
+Benefits Of Selling For Your Co-Owner To Occupy

 Zero Vacancy Rates